-Doctors at Hassenfeld Children's Hospital of New York at NYU Langone doctors may recommend surgery for children who have had many infections.
+Doctors at Hassenfeld Children’s Hospital at NYU Langone doctors may recommend surgery for children who have had many infections.
 Surgery is also recommended when medications do not eliminate these infections or relieve the symptoms of tonsillitis and adenoiditis—enlarged tonsils and adenoid tissue.
 During surgery, your child’s doctors may remove the enlarged tonsils, adenoid tissue, or both.

 Our surgeons have pioneered techniques that involve removing only part of the tonsils and adenoid tissue, which is located at the back of the nasal cavity and consists of a single patch of tissue that contains lymphocytes, or white blood cells that help to fight off infections from viruses or bacteria.
 These techniques have become the standard of care for children with tonsillitis and adenoiditis.